 Consequences of Poor Project Management

-When we’ve surveyed our 425 participants who attended our corporate training programs, schedule delays, incompetent resources, and project cost overruns are the most common issues in project delivery organizations.
+When we surveyed our 425 participants who attended our corporate training programs, schedule delays, incompetent resources, and project cost overruns are the most common issues in project delivery organizations.

-As you can see, project schedule delays and project cost overruns make more than 50% of the issues that organizations face.
+As you can see, project schedule delays and project cost overruns make up more than 50% of the issues that organizations face.
 There are short-term and long-term consequences of poor project management in an organization.
-Therefore, the project management officers or the project management office of an organization must be very well aware of the consequences of the project management.
+Therefore, the project management officers or the project management office of an organization must be very well aware of the consequences of poor project management practices.

 Consequences of Poor Project Management #1 – Project Cost Overruns

-Estimating accurate cost requires a systematic approach and thorough planning.
-When project managers are estimating activity costs, they have to look at all the ways to save maximum money and stay under the budget.
+Estimating accurate cost requires a systematic approach, extensive leadership skills and thorough planning.
+When project managers are estimating activity costs, they have to look at all the ways to save maximum money and stay under budget.
 For instance, they should look at buy vs make cost.
 They should take estimates from multiple vendors and select the most economical one.
-Also, they should use the existing resources as much as possible and procure more resources only if it’s really necessary.
+Also, they should use the existing resources as much as possible and bring in more resources only if it’s really necessary.

-In addition to these commonly used cost-saving strategies, the project managers can also consider hiring cheaper resources and avoid waste or redundant activities to save money.
-These are some of the things that a competent project manager must do in order to stay under the budget and save maximum money.
+In addition to these commonly used cost-saving strategies, project managers can also consider hiring cheaper resources and avoiding waste or redundant activities to save money.
+These are some of the things that a competent project manager must do in order to stay under budget and save maximum money.

-Often in projects, however, there is a lack of proper cost planning, and it is due to the incompetency of the project manager.
-In turn, what happens is that the project cost exceeds the budget and the organization has to face its consequences.
-Often, in large projects, if such a situation occurs, organizations have to borrow loans for their survival.
-And, they may even have to lose their client as well as the reputation.
+Often in projects, however, there is a lack of proper cost planning, and it is due to the lack of technical skills of the project manager.
+As a result, the project cost exceeds the budget and the organization has to face the consequences of poor project management.
+Often, in large projects, if such a situation occurs, organizations have to get loans for their survival.
+And, they may even have to lose their clients and damage their reputation.